Audi’s troubled Brussels plant which makes the Q8 e-tron will close in February next year after the carmaker’s failure to find a substitute investor.

 Audi did not confirm reports in the press that the plant has been closed for two weeks because of a parts supply problem but a spokesperson said the carmaker was in continuous exchange with its suppliers and focused on ”the greatest possible transparency” during a difficult situation for everyone involved. ”The goal remains to manufacture the vehicles already ordered,” said the spokesperson.

-Audi had sought alternatives from a number of parties, including a commercial vehicle maker, but last month the company said that none of the 26 interested parties had come up with a viable and sustainable concept for the plant.
+Audi had sought alternative plans from a number of parties for the future of the plant, including a commercial vehicle maker, but last month the company said that none of the 26 interested parties had come up with a viable and sustainable concept for the plant.

 In a statement Audi said that there is “no economic follow-up allocation for the Brussels site within the VW Group” and that its information and consultation process was ongoing.